Toilets That Use Solar power for Energy: For a Greener Tomorrow

 The heat will help remove excess moisture from the composting waste as it evaporates via the exhaust vent pipe.

 You can continue to add human waste as it is generated until the tank is roughly half-filled, at which point you can dump the composted material from the tank’s bottom via the compost door and apply it to your fruit trees and bushes.

 There are many advantages to a compost toilet that runs on the sun’s energy.

-Besides being more environmentally friendly, here are a list of some other advantages to take into account:
+Besides being more environmentally friendly, here is a list of some other advantages to take into account:

-It is helpful towards sustainability efforts which means we're all doing our part to be environmentally friendly, plus it's also easier on the environment too!
+It is helpful towards sustainability efforts which mean we’re all doing our part to be environmentally friendly, plus it’s also easier on the environment too!

 This low-cost option will supply your garden with natural compost material that is better for the environment than fertilizer.

-A solar toilet can also be a waterless toilet (insert internal link)- this means you can save on the water bills and help the environment that little bit more.
+A solar toilet can also be a waterless toilet – this means you can save on the water bills and help the environment that little bit more.

 A regular flush toilet uses many liters of clean water every time it is flushed.
 By contrast, a waterless composting toilet, by definition, will save water!

 The sun is a natural energy supply that will not run out!